gallenc/opennms-paxexam/misc-examples/karaf-camel/karaf-camel-example/karaf-camel-paxexam-test-example/README.md

 Now you can run the tests as part of the maven build.

 Thie opennms-native profile deploys the camel application to an opennms without using paxexam or a shared maven .m2 repository.
-It then automatically runs the tests in [HttpClientTests.java](../karaf-camel-example/karaf-camel-paxexam-test-example/src/test/java/org/opennms/karaf/httpclient/manual/HttpClientTests.java).
+It then automatically runs the tests in [HttpClientTests.java](../karaf-camel-paxexam-test-example/src/test/java/org/opennms/karaf/httpclient/manual/HttpClientTests.java).

 ```
 mvn clean install -P opennms-native

 ```
-The project will use SFTP to deploy the 3 Kar files into the running horizon and then automatically run the tests in [HttpClientTests.java](../karaf-camel-example/karaf-camel-paxexam-test-example/src/test/java/org/opennms/karaf/httpclient/manual/HttpClientTests.java)
+The project will use SFTP to deploy the 3 Kar files into the running horizon and then the maven surefire plugin will automatically run the tests in [HttpClientTests.java](../karaf-camel-paxexam-test-example/src/test/java/org/opennms/karaf/httpclient/manual/HttpClientTests.java)